PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-22 10:51:12
+Last updated: 2024-04-22 10:51:46
-Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky